EmpowerU! Advocating Invasive Species Management

 - Supported operating systems and web browsers: Canvas runs on Windows, Mac, Linux, iOS, Android, or any other device with a modern web browser.
 Canvas supports the last two versions of every browser release.
 We highly recommend updating to the newest version of whatever browser you are using as well as the most up-to-date Flash plug-in.
 Learn more about which browsers Canvas supports here: Which browsers does Canvas support?

-- Word processing software such as Microsoft Word OR a Google account for use with Google Docs.
+- Word processing software such as Microsoft Word OR a Google account for use with Google Docs to write your Engagement Plan.

 - Adobe Acrobat Reader or another supported PDF reader.